jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Made In America

 How did antagonists stay in business by re-selling the same products?
-They lowered their labor costs by exporting their factories and calling it profitability.
+They lowered their labor costs by exporting their factories and called it profitability.

 There are endless pages of economic theory that justify exporting the American industry.
 All of its bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?
 Where would you rather penny-pinch, on marketing campaigns, or the person making your brake lines?
 Darth Blockbuster was simply selling off our factories to buy himself more time.
 China was especially seen as the promised land—the place of the never-ending Industrial Age and, thus, the perfect solution to Darth Blockbuster's problems.